 Incorrect Balance in Revenue or Expense Balance

 Revenue accounts should have credit balances, while expense accounts should have debit balances.
 Some causes of this error are posting entries to the incorrect account, misclassifying accounts, and duplicating adjusting entries, which are the same reasons for having incorrect balances in balance sheet accounts.

 You check your Income Statement to make sure revenues and expenses have the correct balances.
 If there's an account with an incorrect balance, you can pull up the detail of that account to find the entries that caused the error.
 This check should be performed at least monthly.

 Small business accounting systems save time because entries can be posted quickly and easily.
 When information is entered, it can be easy to pick the wrong expense account or expense description.
 Misclassifying expenses not only means that the accounting system may not properly reflect what's going on in your business but can cause real headaches if financial and tax reporting isn't accurate.

 Look Over Your Expense Statements Periodically

 Assign someone to scan your expenses periodically to make sure the data appears reasonable.
-For example, if a meals expense is booked in the lease expense account, it'll usually stand out because of the entries description.
-Another indication that expenses may be misclassified are unexplained budget-to-actual differences.
+For example, if a meal expense is booked in the lease expense account, it'll usually stand out because of the entries description.
+Another indication that expenses may be misclassified is unexplained budget-to-actual differences.